DUI Attorney Orlando: Helping clients throughout the State

-A DUI lawyer can help reduce your charges and penalties.
+A DUI lawyer in Orlando can help reduce your charges and penalties.
 We have defended many DUI cases and seen great results.
 Contact us today about your DUI case for a free consultation.

 If you are under the influence of a substance that impairs normal faculties, have a blood-alcohol level of 0.08 percent or more, or have a breath-alcohol level of 0.08 percent or more, you may be charged with a DUI.